geneial/geneial/CODING-GUIDELINES.md

 ### 1.4 A note on tabs vs. spaces
 1 tab = 4 spaces, expand tabs, do not use the tab character, its from acient times where printers where still a thing.
-Every clever douchebag has a different customize tabwidth, there is no ocd sanity here... each time a tab is not expanded 4 happy kittens will certainly die, do not be a mass murderer, configure your ide to protect kittehs
+Every clever douchebag has a different customize tabwidth, there is no ocd sanity here... each time a tab is not expanded 4 happy kittens will certainly die, do not be a mass murderer, configure your ide to protect kittens